 For many physical therapists, billing can be a necessary pain in the neck.
 It’s complicated and riddled with delays and, in some cases, a cause of under compensation.
 But there’s simply no way around it- there’s no other way you can get paid for your services.
-There are, however, steps you can take to make your billing process more efficient and less painful.
+There are, however, medical billing steps you can take to make your billing process more efficient and less painful.
 Here are six of them:

 1. Set goals for your practice.

 When you want to improve the general status, first you have to set specific, achievable goals.
 That way achieving the bigger picture gets easier and you are able to gauge your progress better.
 In the case of improving your billing process, your goals can be something like lowering the average number of days it takes to process claims, completely eliminating the use of erroneous treatment codes by the end of the year, or making sure that you send new claims to the appropriate carriers in less than three days.
 Whatever goals you set, make sure that:

 • They are relevant to what you ultimately want to achieve with your billing process.

 • They are achievable within a given timeframe.

 • They are communicated clearly to your staff so they know their roles in making this happen.

 2. Keep yourself and your staff well trained and informed.